incubus-network/nemo/x/hard/spec/02_state.md

 }
 ```

-`GenesisState` defines the state that must be persisted when the blockchain stops/restarts in order for normal function of the hard module to resume and all outstanding funds + interest to be accounted for.
+`GenesisState` defines the state that must be persisted when the blockchain stops/restarts in order for normal function of the jinx module to resume and all outstanding funds + interest to be accounted for.

 ```go
 // GenesisState is the state that must be provided at genesis.